Flag of the Cherokee Nation: Design

 A flag for the new nation was designed by Stanley John, and approved by the Cherokee Tribal Council on October 9, 1978.
 The flag has an orange field with the "Great Seal of the Cherokee Nation" at its center.
 The seal is surrounded by seven yellow stars with seven points.
 Each of the stars points toward the star in the center of the seal.
 The seven-pointed stars represent the seven clans of the Cherokee.

 The current version comes the flag being modified in a resolution passed by the council on September 9, 1989.
 Then, a black seven-pointed star was added to the upper right-hand corner of the flag to represent the light that went out with the deaths of those who perished on the Trail of Tears.
 The official flag also has a green-and-black rope edging.

 The Cherokee script in the central seal reads: "Tsa la gi yi A ye hli" (translation: "Cherokee Nation").

 Historic flags

 Peace Flag

 Oral tradition states that the earliest Cherokee flag was the Cherokee Peace Flag, which had seven red stars with seven points, arranged in the form of the Big Dipper asterism on a white field.
 Tradition also states the Cherokee War Flag was the same design as the Peace Flag but with the colors inverted.

 Confederate Flags

-In the 1860s, Cherokee Confederate troops, part of the Indian cavalry, carried battle flags adapted from the first Confederate flag, most notably the Cherokee Braves Flag of the 1st Cherokee Mounted Rifles.
+In the 1860s, Cherokee Confederate troops, part of the Indian cavalry, carried battle flags adapted from the first Confederate States flag, most notably the Cherokee Braves Flag of the 1st Cherokee Mounted Rifles.
 One was captured at the Battle of Locust Grove.
 It displayed the original Stars and Bars with the addition of five red stars in the center of the white stars.
 The red stars represented the Five Civilized Tribes, who were aligned with the Confederate States.
 The center red star represented the Cherokee Nation.